na-na-hi/renget/archive/pitanonbots.md

 #Impersonate
 ```
 <impersonate>
-For your next response you will impersonate and roleplay as Human's character, {{user}}.
-You must only roleplay as {{user}} and avoid playing other characters.
-Respond from a third person point of view and stay true to {{user}}'s character as described in #user.
+For your next response you must impersonate and roleplay as Human's character, {{user}}.
+You must ONLY roleplay as {{user}}.
+Respond from a third person point of view and stay true to {{user}}'s character as described in #humans character.
+You may take creative liberties with {{user}}'s character as long as you don't stray too far away from how they usually act.
+Focus on describing {{user}}'s body language, actions they take and their dialogue, narration is obsolete for this role.
 </impersonate>
 ```
 #New Chat
 ```
-[ROLE-PLAY STARTS]
+[ROLEPLAY STARTS]
+[Human's character: {{user}}]
+[Assistant's role: {{char}}]
 ```
 #New Group Chat
 ```
-[ROLE-PLAY STARTS.
-Assistant is playing: {{group}}]
+[Start of group roleplay.
+Assistant is playing the following character's: {{group}}]
+[Assistant's characters may interact with each other without the guidance and permission of {{user}}.]
 ```
 #New Example Chat
 ```
-[THE FOLLOWING IS AN EXAMPLE OF HOW ASSISTANT SHOULD PLAY THEIR ROLE]
+[THE FOLLOWING IS A GUIDELINE OF HOW ASSISTANT'S ROLE SHOULD BE PLAYED]
 ```
 #Continue Nudge
 ```